How long do roosters live? When owning Backyard Chickens, you should have a full record of your entire flock and breeds.

 Deformities and Hereditary Conditions:

-These two factors influence the lifespan of chickens in one way or the other.
-Obviously, a deformed rooster will not live long because it will be prone to all types of abuses from other chickens as well as being a potential target for predators.
+These two factors influence the lifespan of chickens in one way or another.
+A deformed rooster will not live long because it will be prone to abuse from other chickens and be a potential target for predators.

-In addition to that, the ideal environment is one that protects the chickens from predators.
+In addition to that, the ideal environment protects the chickens from predators.
 Once you provide the perfect environment for your chickens, you can rest assured that they will grow to their ripe old age.

 It’s never written down in black and white how long your chickens will live, considering that you keep them for two major reasons; From having them lay their first egg to producing meat.